To apply for a booth space, a company should place an order through the IMCAS online platform

 4. Products licences: it is the exhibitors responsibility to obtain the corresponding marketing and commercialization licences of the products that are displayed, promoted or utilized during the event.
 The product or device has to be legally authorized by the local authorities within the country where the event is held.
 Products without a license are not permitted to be promoted

 5. Medical licences: any medical act organized by the Exhibitor during the event shall be executed by physicians qualiﬁed and licensed to do so following the law and regulations of the country where the event takes place.
 Please note that many country’s demand to process a ‘Temporary Licence’ for the physician to legally perform a medical act/application.
-Please refer to chapter 4.1.
-What about performing a live demonstration? for further details.
+Please refer to chapter 4.4.
+How can I perform a live demonstration? for further details.

 Pictures (photographs or videos) may be allowed on written permission of the organizer, within the precincts of the event.
 This authorization may be withdrawn at any time.
 A test of all the shots will be given to the organizer within ﬁfteen days following the close of the event.
 Pictures and videos are never allowed during sessions.

 Please see chapter 8.6.
 How can I register our personal photographer? for steps in registering a photographer.

 Shooting by visitors is prohibited by IMCAS.
 The photograph of some object in the booths may be prohibited to demand and to the diligence of the exhibitors.

 The Exhibitor is obliged to allow photography of its stand and / or objects exposed by the services of professional staﬀ of IMCAS or authorized by it.
 These shots are likely to be used later in any catalog or advertising material published by the organizer, without the Exhibitor being entitled to any compensation in return.